Know the ropes first.

 “One of the biggest risks of breath control play is cardiac arrhythmia – irregular heartbeats – which could cause a person to go into cardiac arrest and die,” sexologist and sex educator Lisa Hochberger explains.

-In fact, several notable public figures have lost their lives to EA, including Kung Fu star David Carradine and INXS lead singer Michael Hutchence.
+In fact, several notable public figures have lost their lives to erotic asphyxiation, including Kung Fu star David Carradine and INXS lead singer Michael Hutchence.

 For this reason, most experts warn against performing EA altogether; however, if you are going to practice it with a partner, including the use of a ‘safe word’ and agreeing to a set time limit of no more than a few seconds can help reduce the risk of going too far.